lukeswitz/git-stars/index.md

 :arrow_up: :skull_and_crossbones: :fire: Automatic Linux privesc via exploitation of low-hanging fruit e.g. gtfobins, pwnkit, dirty pipe, +w docker.sock

-**Stars:** 6701 | **Language:** Go
+**Stars:** 6703 | **Language:** Go

-**Last Updated:** 2024-11-29T22:29:40Z
+**Last Updated:** 2024-11-30T22:04:42Z

 ---

 ## [xurlfind3r](https://github.com/hueristiq/xurlfind3r)

-A command-line utility designed to help you discover URLs for a given domain in a simple, efficient way.
+A command-line utility designed to discover URLs for a given domain in a simple, efficient way.
 It works by gathering information from a variety of passive sources, meaning it doesn't interact directly with the target but instead gathers data that is already publicly available.

 **Stars:** 568 | **Language:** Go

-**Last Updated:** 2024-11-28T09:23:44Z
+**Last Updated:** 2024-11-30T13:34:50Z

 ---